-We are now in the fourth year of our Sports Premium Funding.
-Last year school received two instalments during the year, totalling £9,635.
-The benefit of this resource has become increasingly obvious.
-Our partnership with SHARES and the West Lancs SSP has given us the opportunity to access a wide range of sporting competitions, inclusion events, Bikeability and CPD training for staff.
+We are about to embark on the fifth year of our Sports Premium Funding and are excited at the prospect of receiving the enhanced amount.
+Last year school received two instalments during the year, totalling £19,020.
+We certainly made the most of this resource.
+We maintained our partnership with SHARES and the West Lancs SSP, which gave us the opportunity to access a wide range of sporting competitions, inclusion events, Born To Move and CPD training for staff.

-Targeting additional Swimming sessions for Year 4 and for less confident Year 5/6 has been maintained and has reaped huge rewards.
-The percentage of children leaving Woodland as a swimmer, has increased from 85% in 2013/14 to 96% 2016/17.
+Once again we targeted additional Swimming sessions for Year 4 and for less confident Year 5/6 children.
+This has reaped huge rewards.
+From January onwards, we introduced swimming to Reception.
+They had a fabulous time and made lots of progress.
+The percentage of children leaving Woodland, having met National Curriculum Standards in the last academic year, was 100%.
+This has increased from 85% in 2013/14 to 96% 2016/17.
 This is almost double the National Average.
-Ensuring that our children leave with such a crucial life skill will remain one of our priorities.
+Our investment has been well and truly vindicated.

 In the last academic year’s Inter-school competitions we achieved the following- Skelmersdale and Up Holland Netball winners